slater2809/slater2809.github.io/_posts/NLP_with_disaster_tweets.md

+---
+title: "Natural Language Processing with Disaster Tweets: Kaggle Competition Attempt"
+date: 2020-12-30
+tags: [nlp, classification, wikinet-103, deep learning, rnn, natural language processing, lstm, awd, python]
+header:
+excerpt: "Natural Language Processing with Disaster Tweets"
+mathjax: "true"
+---

 # Natural Language Processing with Disaster Tweets: Kaggle Competition Attempt

 In this article, I attempt the Natural Language Processing with Disaster Tweets Kaggle competition.
 The competition entails predicting which tweets are about real disaster, and which are not.
 If we are able to predict whether a tweet is about a real disaster or emergency (e.g. a tweet from someone witnessing a wildfire), the relevant agencies can be contacted immidiatley to provide assistance in dealing with the disaster.
 The full competition description is available on the Kaggle website.

 I will be using the knowledge I have recently gained from the course I completed called *Practical Deep Learnign for Coders* by fastai.
 The course introduces you to many useful applications of deep learning today and how to solve deep learning problems using the fastai and PyTorch libraries.
 You will also learn about ethical issues machine learning practioners face today and how to develop frameworks to tackle these issues.
 It is truly an incredible course and I highly recommend it.
 See https://course.fast.ai/ for more details.

 I will tackle this text classification problem using the Universal Language Model Fine-tuning (ULMFit) approach, which is outlined in chapter 10 of *Practical Deep Learnign for Coders*.
 The approach consists of three steps:

 1. Start by fine-tuning a pretrained language model on the target corpus of text in order to learn useful embeddings for the words in the corpus.

 2. Fine-tune the model obtain after completing step 1 to a text classifier.

 3. Use the text classifier obtained in step 2 to predict whether a tweet pertains to a disaster or not.

 I will be using the AWD-LSTM architecture for my recurrent neural network (RNN) language model.
 The langauge model has already been trained on the WikiText-103 dataset and has learned useful embeddings from there.
 Even though an accurate text classifier can be built from the embeddings in the pretrained model, we can build an even more accurate classifier by fine-tuning the pretrained model on the target corpus.
 The reason for this is that the language style used in tweets is, in general, different from that of Wikipedia articles.
 By allowing the langauge model to learn the style of the target corpus, the emdeddings learnt will be even more useful.

 Let's begin by importing the necessary libraries and the training and test datasets.

 ```
 !pip install -Uqq fastbook

 import fastbook

 fastbook.setup_book()
 ```

 ```
 from fastai.text.all import *

 import pandas as pd
 ```

 ```
 # Import the training and test set

 train_df = pd.read_csv("train.csv")

 test_df = pd.read_csv("test.csv")
 ```